Life School: Education and campuses

-Life School operates educational facilities in Dallas-Fort Worth (K-12), Cedar Hill (K-6), Carrollton (K-5), Lancaster (K-6), Red Oak (K-6), Mountain Creek (K-6) and Waxahachie (K-12).
-Life School is a tuition-free, public school following required curriculum and administering state-mandated tests that include the Texas Assessment of Knowledge and Skills.
-The graduation rate for Life School was reported as 99.5% from 2004 to 2014, with 79% of graduates attending post high school within two years of graduation.
+Life School is a tuition-free, public school following required curricula and administering state-mandated tests that include the Texas Assessment of Knowledge and Skills.
+The graduation rate for Life School was reported as 99.5% from 2004 to 2014, with 79% of graduates attending postsecondary school within two years of graduation.

 The school also provides a $1,000 college scholarship named for founder Dr. Tom Wilson, awarded to the valedictorians of each graduating class.
 Life School offers organized athletics at various campus.
 Some sport activities include basketball, football, track and field, and cheerleading.